1

 A: Yes.
 Labels must include CO-COM in letters of not less than 1/8 inch on egg cartons or egg product packages.
 Bulk shipments may have either CO-COM on shipping documents or be accompanied by a copy of the farm's certificate of compliance.

-Q: Can I continue to sell eggs in Colorado if my farm has not been audited yet?
+Q: Can I sell eggs in Colorado if my farm has not been audited yet?

-Q: When shipping Cage-Free eggs and egg products into CO that may, or may not, be sold in Colorado can they be labeled both CO-COM and Cage-Free to allow for flexibility at the Distribution center if it ships local and out of state?
+Q: When shipping Cage-Free eggs and egg products into CO that may, or may not, be sold in Colorado can they be labeled both CO-COM and Cage-Free to allow for flexibility at the Distribution center if they ship locally and out of state?

 A: As long as the eggs are compliant with the Act and the Rule, and the farm has been issued a Certificate of Compliance, then they may label the eggs as CO-COM.

-Q: What is required of a farm owner?
+Q: What is required of a farm and/or packing plant?

-A: Farm owners must obtain a certificate from the CDA that affirms that eggs produced are compliant with regulations.
+A: Farms and packing plants must obtain a Certificate of Compliance from the Colorado Department of Agriculture (CDA) that affirms that the eggs produced and distributed are compliant with the regulations.

 Q: What is required of a business owner?